-- Prohibit an attorney from filing a lien for payment of a fee unless certain conditions are met, limit the look-back period in awarding some attorney fees, and prohibit the awarding of attorney fees in situations where the attorney had a financial interest in the person who provided medical treatment. - Require an independent audit of the MCCA every 5 years, with the potential for a rebate if certain actuarial conditions are met. - Revise the way in which the MCCA calculates its total premium and charges its member insurers, and prohibit member insurers from passing on to the insured any portion other than the amount attributable to that insured's car. - Allow the director, with support from the Department of Attorney General, to investigate potential fraudulent insurance acts. - Create the Michigan Automobile Insurance Fraud Authority (MAIFA) within the Michigan Automobile Insurance Placement Facility (MAIPF), and provide for the governance, responsibilities, and powers of the MAIFA.
+- Prohibit an attorney from filing a lien for payment of a fee unless certain conditions are met, limit the look-back period in awarding some attorney fees, and prohibit the awarding of attorney fees in situations where the attorney had a financial interest in the person who provided medical treatment. - Require an independent audit of the MCCA every 5 years, with the potential for a rebate if certain actuarial conditions are met. - Revise the way in which the MCCA calculates its total premium and charges its member insurers, and require that if member insurers pass any portion of the MCCA premium to insureds, the amount passed on be equal to the portion of the MCCA premium attributable to the car insured. - Allow the director, with support from the Department of Attorney General, to investigate potential fraudulent insurance acts. - Create the Michigan Automobile Insurance Fraud Authority (MAIFA) within the Michigan Automobile Insurance Placement Facility (MAIPF), and provide for the governance, responsibilities, and powers of the MAIFA.

-BRIEF FISCAL IMPACT - 2nd REVISION:
+BRIEF FISCAL IMPACT:

-House bill 5013 could reduce state revenues by an estimated \$5-\$10 million per year and could create increased costs for Medicaid by an estimated \$150 million per year after 10 years.
+House Bill 5013 could reduce state revenues by an estimated \$11 million per year and could create increased costs for Medicaid by an estimated \$80 million per year after 10 years.
+The bill also could create additional costs for state and local retirement systems that offer retiree health care benefits.
 The bill also could create additional indeterminate state department costs as well as local law enforcement and court costs.
-A more detailed fiscal impact follows in page 15.
+A more detailed fiscal impact follows on page 16.